huyquyet/projectBRS/README.md

 ------- User -------
 * Account
 	+ Can Sing in,sing out, register
-	+ Can update ptofile, change password
+	+ Can update profile, change password

 * Book
 	+ Can view all book